LawlietDN/Ca/README.md

 ## **Features**
+1. **HTTPS Support**:
+   The proxy now supports TLS and can forward requests to HTTPS origins.
+   Handles TLS handshakes properly.
 1. **Request Forwarding**:
    Forwards all incoming requests to the specified origin server and returns the origin’s response to the client.